 Schizotypal Personality Disorder

-Schizotypal personality disorder is a pattern of social and interpersonal difficulties that includes a sense of discomfort with close relationships, eccentric behavior, and unusual thoughts and perceptions of reality.
-Speech may include digressions, odd use of words or display "magical thinking," such as a belief in clairvoyance and bizarre fantasies.
-Patients usually experience distorted thinking, behave strangely, and avoid intimacy.
+People with schizotypal personality disorder are uncomfortable with close relationships and may exhibit eccentric behavior.
+Speech may include digressions, odd use of words, or evidence of magical thinking, such as a belief in clairvoyance and bizarre fantasies.
+Patients usually experience distorted thinking and avoid intimacy.
 They typically have few, if any, close friends, and feel nervous around strangers although they may marry and maintain jobs.
 The disorder, which may appear more frequently in males, surfaces by early adulthood and can exacerbate anxiety and depression.

 Behavioral modification, a cognitive-behavioral treatment approach, can allow schizotypal personality disorder patients to remedy some of their bizarre thoughts and behaviors.
 Recognizing abnormalities by watching videotapes and meeting with a therapist to improve speech habits are two effective methods of treatment.